 Update: Also being studied is the role of coral spawning in the reproduction of reefs.
 A better understanding of how, where and when, coral spawns may open up options for restoring health to devastated reefs: Understanding Coral Spawning Brings Hope For Endangered Reefs.

 Technology is Not the Magic Wand

-The hope is that a “fake” coral reef would offer a sanctuary for fish and a structure that baby coral polyps might attach themselves to.
+The hope is that an artificial coral reef would offer a sanctuary for fish and a structure that baby coral polyps might attach themselves to.
 Becoming a home for young, live coral to grow and re-establish themselves on older dead reefs.

-As with any new technology there are many unanswered questions; can it attract live corals and can it withstand the turbulence of hurricanes?
-We will keep you posted on new developments, as they happen. (photo – globalfuturist.org)
+As with any new technology there are many unanswered questions.
+Can it attract live corals and can it withstand the turbulence of hurricanes? (photo – globalfuturist.org)

 How To Get More Ocean-Hearted Intel Delivered To Your Inbox!

 We believe ocean lovers can change the world.
 If you care about the health of the ocean and want to do something about it, then connect with the Blue Ocean tribe: Our growing community of ocean change-makers is turning ocean lovers into ocean leaders.
 It starts with you.
 Join us!